DrasChannel/DeltaFX/README.md

 ## How to run

-The website is built using plain HTML/CSS/JS.
+The website is built using plain HTML/CSS/JS/PHP.
-All it needs is to be ran on a live server for now.
+You can run it on a live server, but if you want downloading to work, then you need to host a server for php.

-## Todo

- - Basically the entire site
+I recommend using this php server vscode extension: https://marketplace.visualstudio.com/items?itemName=brapifra.phpserver